medmatix/Blender-AC3D/README.md

 It's a few python scripts to import/export Inivis AC3D data into and out of Blender 2.80.

 ## How do I install it?
-open the blender/x.x/scripts/addons folder, then pull the io_scene_ac3d folder into the addons folder of blender.
+Open the blender/x.x/scripts/addons folder, then pull the io_scene_ac3d folder into the addons folder of blender.
 There's an alternative location you can drop it, at ~/.blender/x.x/scripts/addons (linux) or c:\Users\[username]\AppData\Roaming\Blender Foundation\Blender\x.x\scrips\addons (Windows 7+), where x.x is the version of Blender and [username] is the Windows user name.
+Notice AppData per default is hidden in Windows, but you can just write it in the address bar.

 ## I can't see it in the import/export menu!
 You'll need to enable the script in the user preferences window after installing it - open the user preferences window (File->User Preferences or Ctrl-Alt-U) and then go to the Add-on tab, click the button for Import-Export and then check the box on the right of "Import-Export: AC3D (.ac)"

 ## Uh, I've done all that how do I use it?
-Go to File->Import->AC3D (.ac), select a file and let it do the work
+Go to File->Import->AC3D (.ac), select a file, adapt the import settings to your liking, and let it do the work.

-## Why is export/import mirror color as emissive not longer checked by default?
-In latest Blender versions mirror color is white per default, and that confused many users that what they exported would get totally emissive per default.
+## AC3D versions
+AC3Db supported for import and export.
+AC3Dc supported for import.

 ## Known Issues:
 If exporting when in Edit mode, it will not export the last edits done in Edit mode.
 Best is to export when in Object mode.